Growing Hands-On Kids

 6. Letting your child wash themselves in the bath – There are so many great benefits with this including letting your child work on practical life skills, encouraging them to name their body parts as they wash, a great sensory activity, plus encouraging them to use their dominant hand to wash and crossing midline.

-7. Dancing to Music – I mentioned this earlier under playing musical instruments, but it deserves it's own label too.
+7. Dancing to Music – I mentioned this earlier, but it deserves its own label too.
 Dancing to music is a great way to encourage all kinds of great gross motor skills.
-These finger play cards below are also great to add in.
+These finger play cards below are also great to add-in.

 Finger Play and Preschool Song Cards